 We have a long, collaborative history with IAC, formerly known as the Hepatitis B Coalition, since we both started in 1991.
 We share information, promote each other's materials, and participate in common legislative advocacy activities.

-We established this nonprofit research organization in 2004 to serve our research needs and to house the foundation labs.
-Its mission is to use discovery science to find new therapies for viral hepatitis and liver cancer; to advance its research discoveries through traditional scholarship and educational opportunities; to nurture biotechnology; and to promote public health outreach programs to improve the quality of life for those affected by viral hepatitis.
+We established this nonprofit research organization in 2004 to serve our research needs.
+Its mission is to use discovery science to find new therapies for viral hepatitis and liver cancer; to advance its research discoveries through traditional scholarship and educational opportunities; and to nurture biotechnology.
+In 2013, HBF renamed its research "institute" the Baruch S. Blumberg Institute to honor their Co-founder Dr. Baruch S. Blumberg, who won the Nobel Prize for his discovery of the hepatitis B virus.

 National Task Force on Hepatitis